MarianHolly/blog_platform/WORKLOG.md

 - Resources to read on authentication and users management:
   - https://docs.djangoproject.com/en/5.2/topics/auth/customizing/
 - Create and develop custom model on user, profile and bulletin.

+### 2025-04-11 / 2025-04-13

+#### ✅ What I Have Done
+- Planning blog platform structure and functionality.
+- Drafting models and their relationships.
+- Thinking through project.

+### 2025-04-13
+-